 As a source of magnetic current, monopoles can be employed to produce extremely powerful magnetic fields.
 These have a wide variety of technological uses.
 For example, magnetic monopole technology makes the Bussard ramscoop spaceflight concept practical, and greatly enhances the efficiency and compactness of fusion reactor technology.
 Fine-grained manipulation of strong magnetic fields finds a number of military uses, as well.

-Massive monopoles can be efficiently used to produce more monopoles, without the expense and trouble of a high-energy particle accelerator.
-At this stage, monopoles shift from being an expensive, precious commodity to being a commonly used technology for all matter of things (computation, material science, weaponry, communication).
+Massive monopoles can be efficiently used to produce more monopoles by colliding them with each other or a sufficiently massive target using a modest (<10km length) particle accelerator.
+The resulting fireball generates a variety of exotic particles as well as more monopoles which can be easily harvested using magnetic fields and then packaged or fed into additional 'breeder' accelerators to make more monopoles.
+At this stage, monopoles shift from being an expensive, precious commodity to being a commonly used technology for all manner of things (computation, material science, weaponry, communication).